03. TCP Server and Client

 };

 There are also socket libraries, but they are not as useful as you might think; the main complexity is not the API, but the rest of the things like protocols, event loops.
 So a library won’t do much.
-The socket API is simple and reasonable, except for the struct sockaddr mess.
+The socket API is simple and contains only a few methods.
+The only scary part is struct sockaddr_*.

 Get the address of each side